-Other income was approximately RMB506.3 million for the year ended 31 December 2020, representing a decrease of RMB74.2 million, or 12.8%, from approximately RMB580.5 million for the year ended 31 December 2019.
-The decrease was primarily due to the decrease in gross profit which led to a decrease in the value-added tax refund.
+Other income was approximately RMB521.9 million for the year ended 31 December 2021, representing an increase of RMB15.6 million, or 3.1%, from approximately RMB506.3 million for the year ended 31 December 2020.
+Among other income for the year, VAT refund decreased due to the decrease in gross profit; and interest income on bank deposits and income from other operations increased, resulting in the overall other income remaining stable as compared to the last year.